elevien/math50_2025/unit5.md

 # Nonlinear models with OLS and model assessment

 As I say many times in class, the linear regression model is the basis for many other models in statistics and machine learning.
 In this unit we will begin to see how the basic linear regression model can take us beyond strict linear relationships, starting by adding **interactions** to regression models.
-These occur when the effect of one predictor depends on the values of the others (a key assumption of the linear regression models studied this for).
+These occur when the effect of one predictor depends on the values of the others (a key assumption of the linear regression models studied this far).
 We can include these by adding products of predictors to our model.
 Using a similar idea, we can model any nonlinear relationship in principle.
 This is the idea of **feature space** in machine learning.
 This allows us to build much more complex models and with that comes concerns about **overfitting**.
-To this end, we will investigate the tradeoffs that arrise when building complex regression models.
+To this end, we will investigate the tradeoffs that arise when building complex regression models.

 Material:
 - [Notes and exercises](/public/latex_notes/unit5/unit5.pdf)
 - [Colab notebook]()

 # Concepts
-Interactions, Residual plots and diagnostics (interaction detection), Nonlinear models within the linear framework/(focusing on polynommials), Cross validation, test/training data and overfitting.
+Interactions, Residual plots and diagnostics (interaction detection), Nonlinear models within the linear framework/(focusing on polynomials), Cross validation, test/training data and overfitting.

 # Things to practice
 - Write Python codes that determines whether you can detect a given interaction with a given amount of data.